• Skip to primary navigation

 A fork cutting into a Thai Fish Cake

-These Thai fish cakes can be enjoyed with the mango avocado salsa as an appetizer, but they're easily turned into a meal with some rice.
-While you're at it, make a double batch and tuck the leftovers into lunch boxes the next day!
+These Thai fish cakes can be enjoyed with the mango avocado salsa as an appetizer, but they’re easily turned into a meal with some fluffy rice and Thai cucumber salad on the side.
+While you’re at it, make a double batch and tuck the leftovers into lunch boxes the next day!

 Recipe FAQs